Stand with us

 All Copays Count Coalition

-The All Copays Count Coalition includes more than 60 organizations serving the interests of people with complex and chronic health conditions who rely on co-pay assistance to afford life-saving medications.
-A key focus of the coalition is removing barriers to care caused by co-pay accumulator policies.
+The All Copays Count Coalition includes more than 60 organizations serving the interests of people with complex and chronic health conditions who rely on copay assistance to afford life-saving medications.
+A key focus of the coalition is removing barriers to care caused by copay accumulator policies.

 Medicare Access for Patients Rx

 Medicare Access for Patients Rx (MAPRx) is a coalition of organizations representing patients, family caregivers, and health professionals.
-Together, we are committed to safeguarding the well-being of patients with chronic diseases and disabilities who rely on prescription drug coverage through Medicare Part D. A key focus of the coalition is Medicare reform that will enhance access and affordability of treatment.
+They are committed to safeguarding the well-being of patients with chronic diseases and disabilities who rely on prescription drug coverage through Medicare Part D. A key focus of the coalition is Medicare reform that will enhance access and affordability of treatment.

 National Rural Health Association